Actress Jessica Alba in an ad, before and after Photoshopping

 Of course, photo manipulation is nothing new.
 When the medium was developed 170 years ago there may not have been computer tools to change faces, but that didn’t stop people from trying.
 The first documented case goes all the way back to the 1860s, when a picture of Abraham Lincoln was altered with just ink, glue and scissors.
 Since then the ability to manipulate images has become almost an art form in itself.
 Most magazines now make ample use of cropping, air-brushing and Photoshopping to create images that are more-or-less completely different from their originals.

 As image editing technology has risen in recent years, so have controversies.
 In an ad for the 2004 film King Arthur, actress Keira Knightley was given a chest bump by producers looking to increase sex appeal.
 Some ads even attempt to change skin color.
-In photo for one of cosmetic giant L’oreal’s campaigns, singer Beyonce was famously “retouched” as a much paler, whiter version of herself.
+In a photo for one of cosmetic giant L’oreal’s campaigns, singer Beyonce was famously “retouched” as a much paler, whiter version of herself.

 Many critics, like Swinson and Boyer, claim this sort of retouching of female models in order to give them leaner bodies, clearer (or whiter) skin and bigger busts sets an unfair, unrealistic example for young women.
 This, they argue, can also lead to self-esteem disorders such as anorexia and bulimia.